Johannesburg

 Nelson Mandela Shadow Boxing by Marco Cianfanelli.
 Photo: Justin Lee.

-Johannesburg has a generous collection of statues and artworks of Nelson Mandela, each of which represents a different time in his life.
-Tracking back to his younger years as a boxer, there is an incredible metal sculpture of Madiba in Fox Street, titled Shadow Boxing.
-Created by artist Marco Cianfanelli it faces Chancellor House, once the home to Mandela & Tambo Attorneys.
-It depicts a young Mandela in boxing attire, clenched fists ready to take a jab at his opponent.
-This sculpture is a reminder of not only his passion for boxing as a sport, but it symbolises what his life became, a tireless fight for freedom.
+Johannesburg boasts a generous collection of statues and artworks of Nelson Mandela, each representing a different time in his life.
+One notable piece is an incredible metal sculpture titled Shadow Boxing, located on Fox Street.
+Created by artist Marco Cianfanelli, it faces Chancellor House, the former home of Mandela & Tambo Attorneys.
+The sculpture depicts a young Mandela in boxing attire, with clenched fists ready to jab at his opponent.
+This artwork not only highlights his passion for boxing as a sport but also symbolises his lifelong fight for freedom.

-As you travel along the M2 highway in Johannesburg into the heart of Doornfontein (Staib Street) you'll catch a glimpse of a nine-story-high mural of Mandela on a face-brick building.
-The mural was created by Ricky Lee Gordon and also depicts Mandela as a boxer.
-The famous photo by Bob Gosani was the inspiration.
-It's a beautiful image to capture for any street-art lover looking to gain a sense of the city.
+As you travel along the M2 highway into the heart of Doornfontein (Staib Street), you'll catch a glimpse of a stunning nine-story mural of Mandela on a face-brick building.
+Created by Ricky Lee Gordon, this mural also depicts Mandela as a boxer, inspired by a famous photo by Bob Gosani.
+It's a beautiful image to capture for any street art lover looking to gain a sense of the city.

 Comments